 1. Restart Your iPhone

-As I said, some of these solutions might sound silly and this probably the silliest sounding one of them all.
-Restarting your iPhone is the first thing you should try no matter what crazy glitch or problem you are encountering.
-With iPhone X and newer iPhones featuring no Home Button, the process of turning off your phone has become a little different.
+As I said, some of these solutions might sound silly, and this probably the silliest sounding one of them all.
+Restarting your iPhone is the first thing you should try no matter what crazy glitch or issue you encounter.
+With iPhone X or later, the process of turning off your phone has become a little different.
 Now, you need to hold down the Side button and either of the volume buttons until you see the option to switch off your iPhone.

 Once your iPhone is switched off, press and hold on the Side button until the Apple logo appears and wait for your phone to turn on.
-In more than 50% of the Face ID not working cases, this simple procedure should solve the problem.
+In more than 50% of the cases where your Face ID is not working, this simple method should solve the problem.

-If the Face ID is not working on your iPhone, another thing that you should check for is the software update.
-Apple often releases bug fixes via new software updates and you should certainly update your iPhone as soon as the updates are out.
+If Face ID is not working on your iPhone/ iPad Pro, another thing you should check for is the latest software update.
+Apple often releases bug fixes via new software updates, and you should update your iPhone as soon as the updates roll out.
 To check if you have a software update or not, open the Settings app and go to General -> Software Update and tap on the “Download and Install” button if an update is available.

 3. Maintain the Required Distance

-If your Face ID is not working intermittently, then chances are that you are not holding the phone at a required distance.
-As per Apple’s guidelines, you should be holding your iPhone at a distance of 10-inches to 20-inches for the Face ID to work flawlessly.
+If your Face ID is not working intermittently, the chances are high that you are not holding your iPhone at a required distance.
+As per Apple’s guidelines, you should be holding your iPhone at a distance of 10-inches to 20-inches for Face ID to work flawlessly.
+So, keep this essential thing in mind while unlocking your iPhone using Face ID.

 4. Check Your Sunglasses

-It should be known that Face ID seems to not work when wearing certain types of sunglasses.
-Basically, the sunglasses which stop infrared light to pass through them cause Face ID to fail as infrared light is a part of its verification system.
-Sadly, there is no way to tell which sunglasses won’t work with Face ID so you might want to check if it’s your sunglasses that are the problem.
+Also, you should know that Face ID may stop working when wearing certain types of sunglasses.
+Sunglasses that stop infrared light from passing through cause Face ID to fail as infrared light is a part of its verification system.
+Sadly, there is no way to tell which sunglasses won’t work with Face ID, so you might want to check if it’s your sunglasses that are the problem.

 5. Make Sure Your Face ID Sensors Are Not Covered

-One of the biggest reason behind the failings of Face ID is that users unknowingly cover the Face ID sensors.
-It might be the screen protector you are using or the sensors might have gotten dirty and covered with dust.
-That’s why you should clean sensors and remove any screen protector you have on it if Face ID is not working for you.
-We would suggest using a screen guard with a cutout for a notch, you can go through our lists of the best screen protectors for iPhone XS and iPhone XS Max to find a great one.
+One of the biggest reasons that Face ID may have stopped working on your iPhone/ iPad Pro is that users unknowingly cover the Face ID sensors.
+It might be the screen protector you are using, a screen replacement, or the sensors might be dirty and covered with dust.
+That’s why you should regularly clean sensors and remove/reapply any screen protector you have on the device if Face ID is not working.
+We would suggest using a screen guard with a precise cutout for the notch.
+If you want to buy a new one, check out our handy guides for the best screen guards for iPhone 12, 12 mini, 12 Pro, and 12 Pro Max.

 6. Set Up Alternate Appearance

-With iOS 12, Apple allowed users to set an alternate appearance.
-This is a great feature for people whose work require them to wear a mask or cover a part of their face as they can set that specific look as an alternate appearance so that the Face ID is able to identify them in any situation.
+With iOS 12 or later, Apple allows users to set an alternate appearance.
+This is a great feature for people whose work requires them to wear a mask or cover a part of their face.
+They can use this feature to set that specific look as an alternate appearance so that Face ID can identify them in any situation.
 To set an alternate appearance, open the Settings app and go to Face ID & Passcode -> Set Up an Alternative Appearance and set it up.

 7. Turn off Attention Aware Feature